ptrpl4/bash-mac/apps-and-tools/docker/docker.md

 ![](../../aaa-assets/docker-2.jpeg)

 images and layers
+- **Dockerfile** - set of instructions to build Image from layers.
+Each instruction creates a layer in the final image.
-- Container **Image** - an artefact(collection of layers that are stored and managed by Docker) includes all necessary information to run a software, including code, runtime, libraries, env vars, config files
+- Container **Image** - already builded artefact (collection of docker layers) includes all necessary information to run a software, including code, runtime, libraries, env vars, config files
 - **Registry** - image storage
-- **Dockerfile** - set of instructions to build Image from layers.
-Each instruction creates a layer in the image

 containers and environment
-- **Container** - running instance of Container Image
+- **Container** - instance of Container Image
 - Container **environment** - context and settings in which a containerised application runs
 - **Isolated Docker Network** - network for containers containers cloud communicate using container name instead ip:port connections.
 It automatically used in docker-compose